Jheller11/chess-express/planning.md

-1. Render board with moves, enable playback
+1. Render board with moves, enable playback (use chessboard.js with chess.js?)

 2. Allow user to upload game.